What Is a Bathroom Remodel?

 Use Small, Textured Tile on the Shower Floor

 You’ll have lots of flooring, wall, and tile choices to make during your bathroom remodel.
 The most important choice for safety will be the floor tile of your shower.
 Choose a small, textured shower tile.
 The texture and the extra grouting will keep your feet from slipping once the floor gets soapy and wet.

 Most modern bathroom tiles are easy to clean, and they use grouts that resist mold, humidity, and stains.
 Ceramic and porcelain tiles come in many style possibilities.
 Mix and match different patterns and colors for maximum visual impact, or do something more understated for a harmonious look.

 This is a small and invisible improvement.
 However, it will make a big difference in the functionality of your bathroom.

 Typical bathroom drain plumbing is usually PVC pipe that’s 1.5 inches or sometimes 1.25 inches in diameter.
 This type of drain pipe can clog easily, especially if you have several family members using the same shower and/or bath.
 Installing a drain pipe that’s 2 inches in diameter costs roughly the same, and it will dramatically improve the quality of drainage in your bathroom.

 One of the biggest enemies of a clean bathroom is humidity, which can lead to mold and mildew.
 Although a good bathroom fan will make a big difference, the best ventilation is natural ventilation.

-Adding a window in your shower will help to draw out humidity, even if you just crack it open during or after a shower.
+Adding a window in your bathroom will help to draw out humidity, even if you just crack it open during or after a shower.
 A window also will let natural light into the bathroom, which is both an aesthetic and a safety consideration.
 Plus, you likely won’t have to waste energy by turning on a bathroom light during the day if you have a window.
-Remember to slope a shower window sill downward, so water drains off of it.
-And use frosted glass for privacy.

 Improve the Lighting